 If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, then the AP:

 —shall include the Basic Multi-Link element for the AP MLD.
 The Basic Multi-Link element shall include the Multi-Link Control field and the Common Info field as defined in 9.4.2.312.2 (Basic Multi-Link element) and shall not include the Link Info field unless

-conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied, in which case the STA Profile field in the Link Info field of the Basic Multi-Link element shall only include the applicable elements selected from the elements as described in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting).
+conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied, in which case the STA Profile field in the Link Info field of the Basic Multi-Link element shall only include the applicable elements selected from the elements as described in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting), or

-—shall not include the Link Info field of the Basic Multi-Link element for the AP MLD unless the AP is affiliated with an NSTR mobile AP MLD and operating on the primary link, and advertises a broadcast TWT schedule for the other AP affiliated with the same NSTR mobile AP MLD and operating on the nonprimary link, in which case the Link Info field only includes a Broadcast TWT element for that AP operating on the nonprimary channel.
+the AP is affiliated with an NSTR mobile AP MLD and operating on the primary link, and advertises a broadcast TWT schedule for the other AP affiliated with the same NSTR mobile AP MLD and operating on the nonprimary link, in which case the STA Profile field in the Link Info field of the Basic Multi-Link element shall only include a Broadcast TWT element for that AP operating on the nonprimary channel.

 —may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (ML reconfiguration).